Clinical Trial Results - Progress in Cancer Care

 The summaries are listed in reverse chronological order.
 You may also use the navigation tools on the left to search the summaries by keyword or type of cancer.

-Crizotinib Improves Progression-Free Survival in Some Patients with Advanced Lung Cancer
+- Combining Two Types of Targeted Therapy Improves Survival in Some Patients with Advanced Melanoma

-(Posted: 06/17/2013) - Results from an international phase III trial show that crizotinib (Xalkori®) substantially extends progression-free survival in previously treated patients with advanced lung cancer whose tumors have a specific genetic mutation.
+(Posted: 01/06/2015) - Results from an international phase III trial show that nivolumab (Opdivo®) improves overall survival compared with the chemotherapy drug dacarbazine in patients with metastatic melanoma whose tumors do not have a mutation in the BRAF gene.